 - don't drink enough fluids

-- have certain conditions, such as hyperparathyroidism, high blood pressure or Crohn’s disease
+- have certain conditions, such as hyperparathyroidism, high blood pressure or gout

-If a kidney stone is blocking your ureter, this can also cause severe infection, which can become life-threatening without treatment.
+If a kidney stone is blocking your ureter, you may develop a severe infection, which can become life-threatening without treatment.
 Signs of an infection include having a fever and cloudy urine.
-It's important that you seek urgent medical attention if you have these symptoms.
+It's important that you seek medical help straight away if you have these symptoms.

-If you have had a kidney stone, your doctor will probably advise you to increase the amount of water you drink, to prevent getting another one.
-Aim for enough to make your urine clear rather than yellow.
+If you’ve had a kidney stone, your doctor will probably advise you to increase the amount of water you drink, to reduce your risk of getting another one.
+You should be drinking enough fluid to make your urine colourless rather than yellow or brown.

-In addition, if you have had a calcium stone, your doctor may advise you to do the following.
+If you’ve had a calcium stone, your doctor may also advise you to do the following.

-- Don’t eat more than 3g of salt a day – don’t add it to your food and avoid processed foods.
+- Cut down on salt to less than 3g of salt a day – don’t add it to your food and don’t eat processed foods.

 - Cut down on foods that have high levels of oxalate – such as chocolate, tea, rhubarb, spinach, nuts and strawberries.